Author: Jim Stephenson

 As of the most recent announcement, the FDA report does not say anything resembling “grain-free foods cause DCM.”
-They simply state there is reason to pursue further study, but admit that it’s a complex disease with multiple risk factors.
+They simply state there is a reason to pursue further study, but admit that it’s a complex disease with multiple risk factors.

-Additionally, the data the FDA has received about DCM cases is only considered if a veterinarian reports the case.
+Additionally, the data the FDA has received about DCM cases are only considered if a veterinarian reports the case.
 There’s no CDC equivalent for cats and dogs as there is for humans.
 The FDA’s report states “we do not have a measure of the typical rate of occurrence of disease (meaning DCM) apart from what is reported to the FDA.”

 Lastly, many veterinarians and cardiologists have recommended caution relating to swapping pet’s diets and the direct linking between grain-free foods and DCM.
-They point to other factors such as taurine, bioavailability of proteins, and genetic predisposition as potential contributors to the disease.
+They point to other factors such as taurine, the bioavailability of proteins, and genetic predisposition as potential contributors to the disease.

 Should you switch diets?